West derby (Romania)

-History and context
+History

 At first glance, the reasons for rivalry between Timișoara and Arad are multiple.
-At first sight, it is the rivalry between the cities, both with a rich economic and cultural activity.
-Then it would be the postwar period, when, in administratively terms, Arad destiny was decided by Timișoara.
-In football, the two cities dispute the status of pioneer in the Romanian football.
+To begin with, it is the rivalry between the cities, both with a rich economic and cultural activity.
+Then it would be the postwar period, when, in administrative terms, Arad destiny was decided by Timișoara.
+In football, the two cities dispute the status of pioneer in Romanian football.
 All these aspects have contributed to today's enmity, between Poli and UTA.
-A decisive episode, however, was consumed in 1964.
+A decisive episode, however, occurred in 1964.

-The flame that lit irreversible the rivalry between Poli and UTA was the match from 16 May 1964 in Timișoara.
+The flame that lit irreversible the rivalry between Poli and UTA was their match on 16 May 1964 in Timișoara.
 Both teams were hungry for points and the pressure was greater on the shoulders of Timișoara players, who were in a tough situation, the bottom of the table.
 Over 25,000 spectators stormed the new stadium on May 16, a stadium that was not completely built.

-On UTA's bench was Coloman Braun-Bogdan aka "Csibi", coach that a year before finished in 3rd place with Timișoara.
-After a quarrel with Remus Lazăr and Nelu Igna, it has been removed from the team and took over UTA.
-So it is understandable that the famous coach has to pay some "debts".
+On UTA's bench was Coloman Braun-Bogdan aka "Csibi", a coach that a year before finished in 3rd place with Timișoara.
+After a quarrel with Remus Lazăr and Nelu Igna, he had been removed from the team and took over UTA.
+So it is understandable that the famous coach had to pay some "debts".

 "Csibi not come alone, but with the referee Lulu Mihăilescu.
 They have scored a goal from offside, led us, and when we equalized at 3–3, Lereter scored, but the referee cancelled the goal.
 When people saw that, they triggered the scandal", remember, many years ago, Cicerone Manolache, one of the protagonists of that match.
 Then followed a bombing rocks on the lockers.
 The police intervened, but viewers could not be calmed so easy.
 Witnesses said that one of the police cars was overthrown by Druckers (Poli fans).
 The whole incident was left with arrests and expulsions for students who actively participated in the scandal.